How to roll a ball in your game, like the unity roll a ball standard asset, but better!

 If you haven’t read about my early devlogs about physics I strongly recommend you to:

-For any platformer movement is crucial, metrics are very important and need to be controlled via scripts to adapt to various situation.
+For any platformer movement is crucial, metrics are very important and need to be controlled via scripts to adapt to various situations.

 To move the ball in the direction you want (in front of the camera) you use the rotation of your camera:

-The reason why you use rotation instead of direction like in the standard asset is because you don't want to go up or down as well, so to prevent slowing down your ball when you're looking at the ground you use the Y axis rotation of your active camera and assign it as an angle to the inputs.
+The reason why you use rotation instead of direction like in the standard asset is that you don’t want to go up or down as well, so to prevent slowing down your ball when you’re looking at the ground you use the Y-axis rotation of your action camera and assign it as an angle to the inputs.

-Something to implement as well is a script to lerp the Player's rigidbody drag to its velocity.
+Something to implement as well as a script to lerp the Player’s rigid body drag to its velocity.
 So when you go faster you get less resistance to the air and you keep going faster.
-It makes the player feel the acceleration and doesn't feel like a rigid max speed value.
+It makes the player feel the acceleration and doesn’t feel like a rigid max speed value.

-You can use lerp too instead of a curve in editor.
+You can use lerp too instead of a curve in the editor.